Unsupervised Learning of Graph Hierarchical Abstractions with Differentiable Coarsening and Optimal Transport: Method

-where $u$ and $v$ are certain positive vectors of matching dimensions and $K=\exp(-M/\gamma)$ with the exponential being element-wise.
+Through a simple argument of Lagrange multipliers, it is known that the optimal $P_{\gamma}$ that solves~\eqref{eqn:W.dist} exists and is unique, in the form $ P_{\gamma} = \diag(u) K \diag(v), $ where $u$ and $v$ are certain positive vectors of matching dimensions and $K=\exp(-M/\gamma)$ with the exponential being element-wise.
 The solution $P_{\gamma}$ may be computationally obtained by using Sinkhorn's algorithm~\citep{Sinkhorn1964}: Starting with any positive vector $v^0$, iterate

 Because the solution $P_{\gamma}$ is part of the loss function to be optimized, we cannot iterate indefinitely.
 Hence, we instead define a computational solution $P_{\gamma}^k$ by iterating only a finite number $k$ times: